Georgian wine PDO

 Summary

-Napareuli PDO (ნაფარეული) reflects the precision of Kakheti's northern terroir - cooler, stonier, and distinctly refined.
-Its red Saperavi shows linear power and mineral poise, while its white Rkatsiteli brings freshness and restraint.
-Together they form one of Georgia's most balanced and terroir-driven appellations - a mountain accent in the voice of Kakhetian wine.
+Napareuli PDO (ნაფარეული) captures the refined, mountain-influenced side of Kakheti.
+Its Saperavi offers linear structure and mineral depth, while its Rkatsiteli delivers freshness and restraint.
+Together, they form one of Georgia's most balanced and terroir-driven appellations - a cool, precise accent within the broader Kakhetian landscape.